-• The closing date for entries is 13 December 2018 and applicants will be informed of the selection panel's decision by no later than 1 February 2019.
-The completed entry form must be submitted with a non-refundable entry fee of R200.
-An additional participation fee of R200 will be payable if the candidate is selected to participate in the competition.

-The entry fee may be paid into the following bank account:
+- The closing date for entries is 25 February 2023 and applicants will be informed of the selection panel's decision by no later than 18 March 2023. - The completed entry form must be submitted with a nonrefundable entry fee of R250. - The entry fee may be paid into the following bank account:

-Account holder: University of South Africa - Income
+Account holder: UNISA Income Account